SEO Content Checklist: A 7-Minute Tactical Guide For B2B SaaS Growth Teams (2026)

 5. Briefing checklist (engineering-friendly): Include target keyword, search intent, funnel stage, primary CTA, technical constraints (indexing rules, canonical), internal linking plan, and required assets (screenshots, customer quotes, datasheet links).
 A complete brief prevents rework and accelerates time-to-value.

 These steps force a commercial lens on content before a single word is written.
 That's how we make SEO accountable to pipeline, not just pageviews.
-If you're weighing this, our guide to SEO is it worth it is a useful next step.
+If you're weighing this, the value of SEO is a useful next step.

 On-Page And Technical Checks: Content That Converts And Ranks

 Once targeting is locked, focus on the execution points that actually move rankings and revenue.
 We separate checks into immediate on-page items and technical hygiene that prevents accidental demolition of your work.
-Pair this with our guide to B2B go to market strategy for a fuller view.
+Pair this with B2B go-to-market strategy for a fuller view.

 On-page essentials (shipping-ready):